joshi1999/Features-mod/README.md

 ## 🛠️ Installation <a name = "installation"></a>

-Download  <a href = "https://www.curseforge.com/minecraft/mc-mods/features-mod/files"> jar file </a> and add this in mods folder with <a href= "https://www.curseforge.com/minecraft/mc-mods/fabric-api"> fabric-api </a>.
+Download jar file from releases and add this in mods folder with <a href= "https://www.curseforge.com/minecraft/mc-mods/fabric-api"> fabric-api </a>.

 Don't forget install fabric loader